ojd2/CS5003-Practical-1/README.md

 ### 2. The Observer MVC Pattern.

-A MVC approach which aims to describe data within JavaScript.
+A MVC approach that aims to describe data within JavaScript.
 The idea is to create more modularity and seperation.
 Popular MVC pattern Observer & Listners was researched for this assignment.

 The code itself is derived from the Observer pattern.
-The pattern follows some logical principles, first we begin with an object (known as a subject), which keeps a universal list of objects depending on its observers.
+The pattern follows some logical principles, first we begin with an object (known as a subject), that keeps a universal list of objects depending on its observers.
 Subsequently, by doing this, the pattern can automatically notifying the observers of any changes to state.
 This makes it a perfect MVC model to implement for a project / task timer management system.
 Why?
 Well quite